nicolasmelo1/nicolasmelo1/README.md

 # Nicolas Leal

 ### If you are coming here by parachute on my profile let me explain how to do this
-- create a new repo with the same name as your profile.
+- Create a new repo with the same name as your profile.
 The instructions should appear on the screen.

 #### So let's go by myself:
 I'm the only developer of [Reflow](www.reflow.com.br) working full time right now.
 I've created it from the ground up using technologies like: